intelligenerator/unet_dataset/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-If you would just like to play around with the model without downloading anything to your machine, you can open this notebook in Google Colab (Note that a Google account is required to run the notebook):
-[Open in Google Colab][1]

 ### Prerequisites

 You will need python3 and pip3 installed on your machine.
 You can install it